LiquidAgile/LA-Template-Repo/Template-main.md

 | Methods  |  ( list any practices that the branch uses that play a contributing role to the definition or function of this new branch) |
 | Tools | (list any tools by general type or specific brand if they play a contributing role in the definition or function of this new branch) |
 | Author Notes |  (any additional thoughts or comments that add understanding, perspective, or context to your branch)  |

 &nbsp; &nbsp;
----

 &nbsp; &nbsp;

 ### Template Body

->Instructions: Complete any of the following LA template sections below that contribute to the definition and implementation of this working branch.
-Each section has a set of sample questions that may be used or expanded as needed.
+>Instructions: Complete any of the following LA template sections below that contribute to the understanding, definition and implementation of your new working branch.
+Each section has a set of questions that may be used or expanded as needed.
+The sample questions listed below meet a common criteria in that they have a potential relationship to be considered or an impact on the practice of agile scrum.

 #### 1) Leadership Structures